theabhishekar/reportcard.fun/README.md

 ## 🎯 What This Is

-This repository serves as a **centralized database** for all civic issue reports from [reportcard.fun](https://reportcard.fun).
+This repository serves as a **centralized database** for all civic issue reports from [civicwatchin] (https://civicwatchin.netlify.app/).
 Instead of expensive backend infrastructure, we use **GitHub Issues as a free database** with automated analytics processing.

 ## 🚀 Features